Call Today 803.359.3301

 • Having an undisclosed conflict of interest

-To request post-conviction relief it is necessary to do so within one year of the conclusion of the criminal appeal.
-An appellate attorney from our firm will review the record looking for all obvious, and subtle, errors or omissions that occurred.
+To request post-conviction relief, it is necessary to do so within one year of the conclusion of the criminal appeal.
+An appellate attorney from our firm will review the record looking for all obvious and subtle errors or omissions that occurred.
 Many PCR filings can benefit from hiring a private investigator to look for evidence or witnesses first missed, or experts to help review evidence and offer testimony originally omitted.

 It generally takes one year or more for a post-conviction relief proceeding to be ruled on.
-As part of the process the court will schedule a hearing in which the defendant will be able to testify and explain the exact shortcomings in their case or prior representation.
+As part of the process, the court will schedule a hearing in which the defendant will be able to testify and explain the exact shortcomings in their case or prior representation.

-Why Hire a Post Conviction Attorney?
+Why Hire a Post-Conviction Attorney?

 Hiring a post-conviction lawyer can offer several benefits for individuals who have already been convicted of a crime and are seeking to challenge their conviction or sentence.